-Overview of Big Data in healthcare
+What is Big Data in healthcare?

 Sources of Big Data in healthcare

-Big Data in healthcare comes from a variety of sources - starting from electronic health records to server logs of search engines and wearable devices.
-This is the endless sea of data that offers an endless list of opportunities.
-The main thing is to know how to put this data to good use.
-With proper storage and analytical tools in hand, all the players in the healthcare system including healthcare organizations (HCOs), patients, medical staff, pharmaceutical manufacturers, etc. can reap a number of benefits.
-In broad terms, patients become more healthy, doctors can significantly enhance medical outcomes, HCOs can save costs and improve the efficiency of operations, pharmaceutical manufacturers and other healthcare providers can make more informed decisions.
+With proper storage and analytical tools in hand, all the players in the healthcare system, including healthcare organizations (HCOs), patients, medical staff, pharmaceutical manufacturers, etc., can reap a number of benefits.
+In broad terms, patients become more healthy, doctors can significantly enhance medical outcomes, and HCOs can save costs and improve the efficiency of operations.
+As for pharmaceutical manufacturers and other healthcare providers, they can make more informed decisions.

-Benefits of Big Data and Big Data analytics in healthcare:
+Benefits of Big Data and Big Data analytics in healthcare

 • Reducing medical errors